-On-Campus Sections

-Bonus Points (up to 30 points total)

-All-On Campus Sections

-1.25 points per day (25 lecture days)

-Class

-On rare occasions, CS101 classes or Open Lab may be cancelled.
-If this occurs, Cancellations: you will be notified by MIX e-mail and the CS101 website.
+On-Campus Sections Bonus Points (up to 30 points total) Sections 19 and 21 1.3 points per day (24 lecture days) Monday/Wednesday Sections 1.25 points per day (25 lecture days) Tuesday/Thursday Sections1.2 points per day (26 lecture days) Class Cancellations: On rare occasions, CS101 classes or Open Lab may be cancelled.
+If this occurs, you will be notified by MIX e-mail and the CS101 website.
 On days when class is cancelled or at other times of inclement weather, attendance credit may be granted at the discretion of the course coordinator.

-Open Lab:

-If you need assistance or a place to work, CS101 encourages you to visit Open Lab.
+Open Lab: If you need assistance or a place to work, CS101 encourages you to visit Open Lab.
 It is held weekdays in Armstrong Hall.
-A schedule of hours is available at http://cs101.wvu.edu/resources/help/open-lab/.
+A schedule of hours is available at http://cs101.wvu.edu/resources/help/open-lab/ .
 Open Lab staff will help answer your questions.
 They will not do your work for you.
 You need to make a reasonable attempt at completing your work before asking for assistance.
 You may be refused assistance if the staff believes you are misusing Open Lab.
 Open Lab staff generally does not provide assistance on MyITLab Lessons.
 Open Lab gets very busy near homework due dates.
 Please come early in the week if you want assistance.
 Otherwise, you may have to wait in the lab.

-Class and Open Lab Conduct:

-- Be attentive during class meetings.
-Do not use the computers for non-CS101 - Do not complete assignments unless allowed by your instructor. - Do not be late to arrive or early to leave. - Do not converse with others or be disruptive. - Do not eat, drink, use chewing tobacco or read newspapers. - Cell phones and pagers must be set to vibrate or turned off during class. - Physical abuse of equipment or furniture will not be tolerated. - Instructors, proctors, staff, and other students are to be treated in a professional, courteous manner.
+Class and Open Lab Conduct: Be attentive during class meetings.
+Do not use the computers for non-CS101 work.
+Do not complete assignments unless allowed by your instructor.
+Do not be late to arrive or early to leave.
+Do not converse with others or be disruptive.
+Do not eat, drink, use chewing tobacco or read newspapers.
+Cell phones and pagers must be set to vibrate or turned off during class.
+Physical abuse of equipment or furniture will not be tolerated.
+Instructors, proctors, staff, and other students are to be treated in a professional, courteous manner.
 The above actions disturb other students and are disrespectful to CS101 staff.
 Violations may result in a grade penalty of at least 10 points per occurrence, loss of attendance credit, or removal from the class or Open Lab.

-Time and Workload Expectation:

-CS101 is a 4-credit hour course.
+Time and Workload Expectation: CS101 is a 4-credit hour course.
 Only 2 of these hours are spent in lecture.
 You are expected to spend the other time on your own studying and learning the course material.
 To help ensure that the out-of-class time commitment is met, consider scheduling time for it just as if it were a regular class session.
 The workload for this course (assignments, studying, etc.) is commensurate with a 4-credit course.
 This requires a commitment on your part to obtain good grades.

-Enrollment:

-By WVU policy, you must be properly enrolled and current on all billings to participate in class.
-If you are removed from the course for non-payment, it is your responsibility to resolve the problem with the Office of the University Registrar and Student Accounts.
+Enrollment: By WVU policy, you must be properly enrolled and current on all billings to participate in class.
+If you are removed from the course for non-payment, it is your responsibility to resolve the problem with the Office of the University Registrar and Student Accounts .
 You may lose credit for work due while you are not enrolled.

-Privacy:

-Under the Family Educational Rights and Privacy Act of 1974 and WVU policy, students have a right to the privacy of their academic information.
+Privacy: Under the Family Educational Rights and Privacy Act of 1974 and WVU policy, students have a right to the privacy of their academic information.
 A FERPA release must be on file with CS101 before we can release information on a student's performance to outside parties including a student's parents.
 Granting access to the Parent/Guest Portal is not sufficient to allow the release of CS101 information.